Oxford Researchers at COP30

 Date Published: 11.11.2025

-Our Senior Research Fellow, Professor Nathalie Seddon, and colleagues are in Belém for COP30.
+Our Senior Research Fellow, Professor Nathalie Seddon, and colleagues travelled to Belém for COP30.

-The Nature-based Solutions team is representing The Agile Initiative Nature-Based Solutions Initiative Smith School of Enterprise and the Environment - University of Oxford.
-COP30, the first Climate COP in the Amazon, offers a crucial opportunity to spotlight the critical role of tropical ecosystems and the Indigenous Peoples and Local Communities (IPLCs) who care for them.
+The Nature-based Solutions team represented The Agile Initiative, Nature-Based Solutions Initiative, and Smith School of Enterprise and the Environment - University of Oxford at COP30 in Belém.
+The event offered a crucial opportunity to spotlight the critical role of tropical ecosystems and the Indigenous Peoples and Local Communities (IPLCs) who care for them.

 • Biodiversity at the heart of climate action: protecting and restoring ecosystems as essential for both mitigation and adaptation.